RashedDoha/Unsupervised-Pixel-Level-Domain-Adaptation/README.md

 python train.py
 ```
 To train on a CUDA enabled GPU, use the --cuda flag: `python train.py --cuda`

+## Logging In Tensorboard
+To launch tensorboard make sure to set the `--logdir` flag with the same directory as in the command line flag for train.py `--tensorboard_logs`. (default: `logs`)

 ## Contribute
 To contribute to the project, please refer to the [contribution guidelines](CONTRIBUTING.md)